flav-io/flav-io.github.io/docs/installation.md

 ## Step 1: install dependencies

 flavio depends on the `numpy` and `scipy` packages.
-If you already have them installed, you can skip to step 2.
+If you already have them installed (you need their Python 3 versions), you can skip to step 2.
 Otherwise, on Ubuntu, you can install them via

 {% highlight bash %}